What is Construction Management?

 And while there are different types of construction managers for these different kinds of structures – like specialty trade contractors, nonresidential building construction, residential building construction, heavy and civil engineering construction and more – they all do essentially the same thing: manage the construction of the project.

 Just like any other job or profession, construction managers will typically have an area of expertise and jobs may require a certain amount of years of experience to apply.
 However, being a construction manager is much more than just planning a structure and moving on to the next one once the project is complete.
-Construction management involves many different professional skills, everything from the planning, designing, budgeting and applying experience to oversee the successful completion of both small and large-scale construction projects.
+Construction management involves many different professional skills, everything from the planning, designing, budgeting and applying construction experience to oversee the successful completion of both small and large-scale construction projects.

 Since these parts are typically interrelated, construction managers can have several different roles before, during, and after a building project.
 This means there are several different options available for those who wish to enter the construction management field.
 If you love building, creating and/or maintaining structures, take a look at a few of the possible construction management career paths below.